PossibleLlama/worklog/docs/README.md

 The revision and createdAt fields will automatically be updated when editing and can't be specified.

-Any specified fields will be merged into the existing work overwritting previous fields.
+Any specified fields will be merged into the existing work overwriting previous fields.

 Any blank `--title ""` fields will be ignored, and all strings have